Sleep On Your Back to Preserve Your Facelift

 The most important way to learn how to become comfortable in this sleeping position is by being consistent.
 Sleeping in this new position each and every night will eventually become a habit.
 You’ll gradually learn to sleep on your back by default as you retrain your body.
 This takes time, so don’t get frustrated if you wake up on your side or stomach.
 Simply correct your position and try again.
 One day, it will become second nature and you can sleep your way to enjoying your youthful-looking face for many years to come.

-Consult With A Facelift Specialist
+Consult With A Facelift Specialist in NYC

 Facelift surgery is the best anti-aging weapon you can choose from the skin rejuvenation arsenal.
 When performed by a skilled surgeon, a facelift should provide you with long-lasting results.
 If you’d like to learn more about facelift surgery, whether it’s a good option for you, or how to prolong its results, consult with a board-certified facial plastic surgeon today.